skynav/ttt/README.md

  * expectedErrors
  * expectedWarnings
  * model
+ * noWarnOn
  * warnOn
- * warnOff

 The values of the `ttva:expectedErrors` and `ttva:expectedWarnings` annotations express a non-negative integer, indicating the expected number of errors and warnings to be encountered.
 When running `ttv` on a resource containing these annotations, a *PASS* result will be reported if the expected and actual numbers of errors and warnings match, and *FAIL* if not matched.

-The values of the `ttva:warnOn` and `ttva:warnOff` annotations express a whitespace separated listed of warning *TOKENs* to enable or disable, as if they had been specified on the command line.
+The values of the `ttva:warnOn` and `ttva:noWarnOn` annotations express a whitespace separated listed of warning *TOKENs* to enable or disable, as if they had been specified on the command line.

 The value of the `ttva:model` annotation expresses a model name to be used to verify the document.